Harbin Hot Springs

-Harbin Hot Springs is a non-profit hot spring retreat and workshop center at Harbin Springs in Lake County, Northern California.
-Named after Matthew Harbin, a pioneer who settled in the Lake County area.
-It is located about two hours northeast of the San Francisco Bay Area, in the United States.
-The facility was partially destroyed in the Valley Fire in September 2015, and was temporarily closed.
-In January 2019 it partially reopened, including the main pools and sauna, and a limited cafeteria service.
+Harbin Hot Springs is a hot spring retreat and workshop center situated at Harbin Springs (formerly, Harbin Hot Springs and Harbin's Springs) in Lake County, Northern California.
+Operated by Heart Consciousness Church, a non-profit, it is named after Matthew Harbin, a pioneer who settled in the Lake County area.
+Located approximately two hours north of the San Francisco Bay Area, in the United States, the facility suffered partial destruction in the Valley Fire in September 2015, resulting in its temporary closure.
+It partially reopened in January 2019, including the main pools and sauna, along with a limited cafeteria service.

+The clothing-optional retreat center is known as an outdoor spa with a New Age ambiance, where Watsu was developed.

 Location

-The springs are 20 mi north of Calistoga, 3.5 mi northwest of Middletown, and ten miles south of Clear Lake.
+The three springs are 20 mi north of Calistoga, 3.5 mi northwest of Middletown, 3.5 mi east-southeast of Whispering Pines, and ten miles south of Clear Lake.
 They are at an elevation of about 1568 ft.

 Three springs, known as the Arsenic, Iron and Sulphur springs, rise close together in a ravine on the west of a branch of Putah Creek.
 The hills near Harbin Springs have steep slopes of exposed shale, but there is a belt of amphibolite schist starting about 25 yd above the springs.